miltonian/principles/README.md

 **Why It Matters in Principles:**

-- **Effective Decomposition**: By applying first principles thinking, Principles ensures that your singular goal is broken down into the smallest, most fundamental components.
+- **Effective Decomposition**: By applying first principles thinking, Principles ensures that your goal or problem statement is broken down into the smallest, most fundamental components.
 This leads to a more precise and effective set of agents.
 - **Customized Solutions**: Addressing the fundamental components allows for the creation of specialized agents that are finely tuned to your specific problem.
 - **Enhanced Collaboration**: Agents built from first principles can collaborate more effectively, as each one addresses a distinct aspect of the problem.